Our Board Members

 Term expires April 2021

 Larry began serving on the Franklin School Board in February 2017.
 He was elected School Board President in August 2020.
 In 1996, Larry and his family moved to Franklin.
 His three children all graduated from Franklin Public Schools.
 Larry graduated with a BS in Business Administration from The Citadel in Charleston, South Carolina.
 He is a former airline pilot and retired from the military having served 25 years, retiring from the US Air Force in 2008.

-“I am very proud of our Franklin public schools and the quality education my own children received.
-As a Board member, I welcome citizen input as the Board maintain and improve this exceptional school system.
+“I am very proud of our Franklin Public Schools and the quality education my own children received.
+As a Board member, I welcome citizen input as the Board maintains and improves this exceptional school system.
 Representing the community, I understand the obligation for careful fiscal oversight along with fairness in decision making while juggling all the requirements to provide a safe, world-class education to the children of our community now and in the future.”